-Saba Shariff, head of new product development and corporate strategy at Symcor, reveals why trust is so critical to Open Banking in Canada, and why consumers should be the main beneficiaries.
+Saba Shariff, chief strategy, product and innovation officer at Symcor, reveals why trust is so critical to Open Banking in Canada, and why consumers should be the main beneficiaries.

 1. Where do you expect “Made in Canada” Open Banking to be in September?